Bengaluru Deepfake Sextortion Scam Extorts Software Professional

 This case highlights the escalating weaponization of generative AI in organized crime, specifically targeting vulnerabilities in digital dating platforms.
 It underscores the urgent need for enhanced verification protocols and public awareness regarding AI-driven social engineering.

-- The scammers leveraged the Happn dating app and WhatsApp to build trust before moving to a video call blackmail trap.
+- The individuals involved reportedly leveraged the Happn dating app and WhatsApp to build trust before moving to a video call blackmail trap.

-- The incident demonstrates the increasing difficulty in distinguishing between genuine human interactions and AI-generated personas during live video.
+- The incident demonstrates the increasing difficulty in distinguishing between genuine human interactions and AI-generated personas during live video, according to reports.

 A 22-year-old software professional in Bengaluru fell victim to a sophisticated sextortion scheme involving AI-generated deepfake technology in January 2026.
 The victim initially connected with a profile named 'Ishani' on the dating application Happn before moving the conversation to WhatsApp.
 During an orchestrated video call, the victim was manipulated into performing intimate acts while the perpetrators recorded the session.
 The fraudsters subsequently used the footage to blackmail the victim, successfully extorting approximately ₹1.5 lakh.
 Despite the initial payment, the criminals demanded further funds, prompting the victim to seek legal assistance.
 The Bengaluru police have initiated an investigation into the matter, which serves as a critical warning regarding the use of synthetic media in digital fraud.
 This incident reflects a growing trend of high-fidelity AI avatars being used to bypass traditional social red flags in online interactions.